chang-group/bkit/docs/source/INSTALL.rst

         (bkit) $ pip install git+https://github.com/chang-group/bkit

-4. To run the example notebook, you will also need `Jupyter <https://jupyter.org/>`_ notebook and `ipympl <https://github.com/matplotlib/ipympl>`_:
+4. To run the example notebooks, you will also need `Jupyter <https://jupyter.org/>`_ notebook and `ipympl <https://github.com/matplotlib/ipympl>`_: